carlosissac/mod12employeetracker/README.md

 ![image](./assets/reports.jpg)

 *Step 3.* Select `2.Admin Tasks` in order to create, update or delete employees, managers and departments.

 ![image](./assets/admin.jpg)

-*Step 4.* Choose `3.Seed Data` in order to load initial data (scheema has to be preloaded beforehand).
+*Step 4.* Choose `3.Seed Data` in order to load initial data (schema has to be preloaded beforehand).

 *Step 5.* Select `4.Exit App` if you want to quit.

 ### Output

 * All output is provided in terminal console.